 String sourceObjectName = "yourSourceObjectName";

-// Specify the name of the destination bucket that is in the same region as the source bucket.
+// Specify the name of the destination bucket.
+The destination bucket must be in the same region as the source bucket.

 String destinationBucketName = "yourDestinationBucketName";